Elon Musk says he would allow Donald Trump back on Twitter

 Elon Musk said on Tuesday that he would allow former President Donald Trump back on Twitter if the Tesla CEO follows through with his plan to buy the social media company.
 Trump was permanently banned from the social media site three days after the January 6 attack on the Capitol because of "the risk of further incitement of violence."

+"The bottom line is, no, I am not going back to Twitter," he said.

+But Trump using a different platform, Musk said, is "worse than having a single forum where everyone can debate."

-"I do think that it was not correct to ban Donald Trump," Musk said.
-"I think that was a mistake because it alienated a large part of the country and did not ultimately result in Donald Trump not having a voice."
+"I think that was a mistake because it alienated a large part of the country and did not ultimately result in Donald Trump not having a voice," Musk said. "...Banning Trump from Twitter didn't end Trump's voice.
+It will amplify it among the right, and that is why it's morally wrong and flat out stupid."

+Trump was banned following last year's deadly assault on the U.S. Capitol.
+Prior to the attack, he had regularly touted conspiracy theories and false claims of voter fraud, both of which contributed to the January 6 attack, during which a throng of his supporters attempted to overturn the 2020 presidential election.

+"After close review of recent Tweets from the @realDonaldTrump account and the context around them we have permanently suspended the account due to the risk of further incitement of violence," Twitter said in a statement at the time.

 Musk reached a deal at the end of April to buy Twitter for $44 billion, saying after the deal was announced that he plans to ensure that the platform is dedicated to free speech.